imkunet/qalculate-helper/README.md

 - LICENSE.md file
 - docker file (published on ghcr.io)
-- now with cmake
+- now with CMake (and pkg-config)
 - works cleanly with clangd
-- better removal of `plot` and `uptime`
+- brute force removal of `command` and `plot` and `uptime` and `load`[^1]
+- LHS text
+- minecraft ticks & discord snowflake timestamp (likely going to be an opt-in build flag)[^2]
+- true/false text on inequality evaluation

+[^1]: this is done just in case and should have very minimal runtime impact
+[^2]: likely going to be locked behind a build flag in the future

 todo:

-- includes the LHS text
-- absolutely horrid "should calculation be exact" check
+- decimal approximations when necessary
+- built in web server to more easily integrate into apps (libuv+libh2o)?

 ### building